wesdgray/athleticstats/README.md

 ### Scoreboard
 For Rose Bowl we use Daktronics.
-XML file is dropped to a shared folder on the Venus computer \\10.20.1.62\Football
+XML file is dropped to a shared folder on the Venus computer \\10.20.1.62\Football some venues use statbroadcast to get the data

 Live clock could come from a local device connected to scoreboard controller e.g. Allsport or from the cloud.
 Cloud uses a bot id to connect.

 ### FTP/Cloud
 - statbroadcast through listnr